tribolil/afasimakker/README.md

 npm install
 ```

-(Beware that if an error occurs when trying to install the depedency, navigate to the webiste of [Node.js](https://nodejs.org/en) to download the package manually.)
+(Beware that if an error occurs when trying to install the depedency, navigate to the webiste of [Node.js](https://nodejs.org/en) to download the package manually followed by installing npm in the terminal, for example `pip install npm`)

 #### 5. Run